The eurozone: The euro versus everything else

 Expectations around future monetary policy played an important part too.
 Statements by ECB President Mario Draghi were perceived to be slightly hawkish and markets worried he might taper the amount of bond purchases more aggressively than previously anticipated.
 Looking ahead, we expect those worries to abate.
 Although bond purchases will likely be tapered towards 30-40 billion euros per month in 2018, this still constitutes a very easy monetary policy.
 Draghi has stated he will be patient and prudent in removing monetary accommodation.
 He understands that both the economic recovery and a return to 2% inflation are contingent on it, particularly given how much slack there still is in the eurozone economy.

-Source: Thomson Reuters Datastream, 6/19/2017.
+Source: Thomson Reuters Datastream, as of September 13, 2017.

-*EMU refers to the Economic and Monetary Union, which includes the19 eurozone states as well as non-euro European Union states.
+EMU refers to the Economic and Monetary Union, which includes the19 eurozone states as well as non-euro European Union states.

 Performance quoted represents past performance and should not be viewed as a guarantee of future results.
 Indexes are unmanaged and cannot be invested in directly.

 - Business cycle: Strong GDP growth, loose monetary policy and corporate earnings growth of approximately 10-15% add up to a positive business cycle score.